berrak/eclipse-ide-debug-pico-howto/1-eclipse-ide/1-eclipse-ide.md

 ![Embedded IDE](./images/eclips-installer-list-choice.png)

 Change only the install location, in my case to /opt/bekr, then press the INSTALL button.
-Once done, select LAUNCH and accept the default ~/eclipse-workspace.
+Once done, select LAUNCH and accept the default ~/eclipse-workspace which is the directory that will contain all our projects.

 ## Post installation configuration